Republican senators show emotion, but little evidence of changed minds

 “I’ve continued to say that it is not constitutional to impeach and convict a former president,” said Sen. Mike Rounds (R-S.D.).
 “Do we go back to Jefferson?
 Do we go back to Johnson again?
 Do we go back to a Kennedy?
 Do we go back, you know — why and at what point does that stop?”

-The lone exception to this unyielding stance has been Sen. Bill Cassidy (R-La.), whose agony and internal deliberations seemed to play out on the Senate floor in real time.
+The lone exception to that unyielding stance has been Sen. Bill Cassidy (R-La.), whose agony and internal deliberations seemed to play out on the Senate floor in real time.

 While five Republicans joined Democrats in supporting the constitutionality of the trial both in a January vote and this week, Cassidy was the lone GOP senator who switched his position to join the Democrats.